mushorg/snare/docs/quick-start.rst

 Super Next generation Advanced Reactive honEypot

+Snare is a web application honeypot and is the successor of Glastopf, which has many of the same features as Glastopf as well as ability to convert existing Web pages into attack surfaces with TANNER.
+SNARE is an abbreviation for Super Next generation Advanced Reactive HonEypot.
+Every event sent from SNARE to TANNER is evaluated, and TANNER decides how SNARE should respond to the client.
+This allows the honeypot to produce dynamic responses which improves its camouflage.

 Basic Concepts
 """"""""""""""

 * Surface first.
 Focus on the attack surface generation.
 * Sensors and masters.
 Lightweight collectors (SNARE) and central decision maker (tanner).

+SNARE provides a basic Web interface that displays the number of attack sessions, total duration, and the frequencies of types of attacks.
+SNARE also provides further information such as IPs, ports, user agents, start and end times, paths and attack types on each individual session.

+SNARE when fingerprinted by attackers shows that it is a Nginx Web application server.
+It requires Web contents to serve as a website.
+It comes with a Python program clone.py that allows the cloning of a website.

 Getting started
 """""""""""""""